mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

-# Sippy - Questbook Resubmission V5
+# Sippy - Questbook Resubmission (Final)

-**Responses to Admin Feedback (Chilla - December 22, 2025)**
+**Response to Admin Feedback - Chilla (December 22, 2025)**

 ---

 ## Product & Differentiation

-### Q: While "zero-download" onboarding improves UX, it does not eliminate trust, custody, or regulatory complexity.
+### While "zero-download" onboarding improves UX, it does not eliminate trust, custody, or regulatory complexity.
 Please clarify how these risks are handled rather than abstracted away.

 **Trust & Custody:**
 Trust and custody are addressed directly in Milestone 1 through concrete technical implementations: